Flow-IPC/ipc/README.md

 The preceding example was chosen for 2 reasons:
   - *Performance*: It demonstrates the performance benefits of end-to-end zero-copy.
-  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC, plus a look at session/channel management and (glacingly) Flow-IPC channel features like request/response.
+  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC, plus a look at session/channel management and (glancingly) Flow-IPC channel features like request/response.

 ## So Flow-IPC is for transmitting Cap'n Proto messages?